 - You qualify for other types of business financing, such as a business line of credit or business credit card.

 Alternatives to fast loans

-A fast loan isn’t your only option when you need quick access to working capital.
+Despite all the benefits, a fast business loan isn’t your only option when you need quick access to working capital.
 Instead, consider:

-- Business lines of credit: Business lines of credit give business owners up to a certain amount of credit to draw from to cover various business expenses.
+- Business lines of credit: Gives business owners up to a certain amount of credit to draw from to cover various business expenses.
 Similar to a credit card, a line of credit only requires interest to be paid on the amount borrowed, but there may also be fees, including a draw fee and maintenance fee.

-- Business credit cards: Business credit cards work similarly to personal credit cards, but they are designed specifically for business purchases.
-You spend up to the credit limit and pay your balance in full, or the card issuer will charge interest on any unpaid portion.
-The credit limit is typically lower than a business line of credit, but businesses often get perks and bonuses for using their cards.
+- Business credit cards: These work similarly to personal credit cards but are designed specifically for business purchases.
+You can build credit and cover short-term expenses, while avoiding interest charges if you take advantage of the card’s grace period.
+The credit limit may be lower than a business line of credit, but businesses often get perks and bonuses for using their cards.
 Note that with this option, a personal guarantee from the business owner may be required.